dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-08-11-bottom-and-top-types/index.md

 const walkies = (value: unknown) => {
 ```

-As `unknown` is the supertype of every type in the same way as `Dog` is the supertype of `Pitbull` then it can accept any type but unlike `any`, we cannot just start invoking methods, instead the type is narrowed using type guards to guarantee that we are dealing with a more specialised type.
+As `unknown` is the supertype of every type in the same way as `Dog` is the supertype of `Pitbull` then it can accept any type but unlike `any`, we cannot just start invoking methods, instead the type is narrowed using type guards to guarantee that we are dealing with a more specialized type.

 With the introduction of `unknown`, there really is very little reason to use `any` these days which basically is an instruction to forget the type system altogether.